bvr/bvr.github.io/_posts/2010-09-22-Section-numbering-with-TT.md

 ---
 layout: post
 title: Section numbering with Template Toolkit
+perex: >
+    Recently I was working on documentation for web-based intranet application.
+Every page is created from templates processed by <a href="http://template-toolkit.org">Template Toolkit</a>.
+    So why not move heading definition into separate block and generate TOC automatically.
-category:
+category: perl
+tags:
     - perl
+    - template
-    - Template
+    - Template Toolkit
     - tpage
 ---

-Recently I was working on documentation for web-based intranet application.
-Every page is created from templates processed by [Template Toolkit](http://template-toolkit.org/).
-So why not move heading definition into separate block and generate TOC automatically.

 Below is the approach demonstrated, just on simple text file.

 The template